Scholarships Toward Arts Degrees

 Eligibility & Criteria

 The selection panel considers applicants’ abilities, interests, educational goals, career aspirations, and financial need.
-Several awards are made each year.

 To Apply